martin-ger/esp_wifi_repeater/README.md

 ### TCP/IP config
 - ping _ip-addr_: checks IP connectivity with ICMP echo request/reply
 - set network _ip-addr_: sets the IP address of the internal network, network is always /24, router is always x.x.x.1
+- set nat [0|1]: selects, whether the soft-AP interface is NATed (nat=1, default) or not (nat=0).
+Without NAT transparent forwarding of traffic from the internal STAs doesn't work!
+Useful only if you want to do static routing.
 - set dns _dns-addr_: sets a static DNS address that is distributed to clients via DHCP
 - set dns dhcp: configures use of the dynamic DNS address from DHCP, default
 - set ip _ip-addr_: sets a static IP address for the ESP in the uplink network
 - set ip dhcp: configures dynamic IP address for the ESP in the uplink network, default
 - set netmask _netmask_: sets a static netmask for the uplink network
 - set gw _gw-addr_: sets a static gateway address in the uplink network
+- show route: prints the current routing table
+- show dhcp: prints the current status of the dhcp lease table
 - portmap add [TCP|UDP] _external_port_ _internal_ip_ _internal_port_: adds a port forwarding
 - portmap remove [TCP|UDP] _external_port_: deletes a port forwarding
+*IP routing is still experimental*
+- route clear: clears all static routes
+- route add _network_ _gw_: adds a static route to a network (network given CIDR notation ('x.x.x.x/n')) via gateway gw
+- route delete _network_: removes a static route to a network
 ### Firewall/Monitor config
 - acl [from_sta|to_sta] [TCP|UDP|IP] _src-ip_ [_src_port_] _desr-ip_ [_dest_port_] [allow|deny|allow_monitor|deny_monitor]: adds a new rule to the ACL
 - acl [from_sta|to_sta] clear: clears the whole ACL